GEOS270/FinalProject/index.md

 ## Groups

 This is intended to be a group project.
 I suggest you work in a groups of 3.
 Groups larger than 4 are **not allowed**.
-If you are looking to join a group, try making a post to the **Final Project Group Search** discussion page on canvas, list any topics you might be interested in working on.
+If you are looking to join a group, try making a post to the **Lab Discussion Board** on canvas, list any topics you might be interested in working on.
 If you are still having trouble finding a group try reaching out to your TA for assistance.

 I encourage you to work in groups, however I also recognize group work can be very difficult for some; you may work alone **but** you must request approval **first**.
 Choosing to work alone **will not** lower the expectations for your project.
 Your project will be evaluated using the same standards as group projects.